TwinVLA: Data-Efficient Bimanual Manipulation with Twin Single-Arm Vision-Language-Action Models: Introduction

 \section{Introduction}

-Thanks to publicly available large-scale robotic datasets, vision-language-action models (VLAs) have shown impressive performance in single-arm robotic manipulation, generalizing across diverse tasks, objects, and environments~\citep{rt22023arxiv, oxe2024, kim2024openvla, black2024pi_0}.
+Thanks to publicly available large-scale robotic datasets, vision-language-action models (VLAs) have shown impressive performance in single-arm robotic manipulation, effectively adapting to downstream tasks and generalizing across diverse tasks, objects, and environments~\citep{rt22023arxiv, oxe2024, kim2024openvla, black2024pi_0}.
 However, extending these successes to \textit{bimanual} manipulation remains challenging, as public bimanual datasets are scarce, and existing approaches often rely on large, proprietary datasets that require thousands of hours of data collection and curation~\citep{black2024pi_0}, limiting reproducibility and progress.

 Can we build strong bimanual VLAs without collecting or fine-tuning on large bimanual datasets by leveraging existing single-arm data?
+In this work, we propose a highly data-efficient adaptation paradigm for bimanual control that eliminates the need for prohibitive bimanual pretraining.
+By effectively repurposing a single-arm VLA, we demonstrate that complex bimanual skills can be mastered using only minimal target-domain demonstrations, establishing a practical and reproducible pathway to bimanual manipulation.

-Recent cross-embodiment learning work typically trains monolithic models on multi-robot datasets~\citep{oxe2024} by employing embodiment-specific action decoders~\citep{octo_2023, doshi2024scalingcrossembodiedlearningpolicy, nvidia2025gr00tn1openfoundation} or shared, zero-padded action spaces~\citep{liu2024rdt, black2024pi_0}.
-Although promising, differences in observation and action spaces introduce heterogeneity, forcing a single model to handle disparate action spaces, and monolithic training underutilizes the modular structure inherent to bimanual tasks.
+To effectively realize this transfer of single-arm priors to bimanual control, the choice of underlying architecture is critical.
+Recent cross-embodiment learning work typically trains monolithic models on multi-robot datasets~\citep{oxe2024} employing embodiment-specific action decoders~\citep{octo_2023, nvidia2025gr00tn1openfoundation} or shared, zero-padded action spaces~\citep{liu2024rdt, black2024pi_0}.
+Although promising, differences in observation and action spaces introduce heterogeneity, forcing a single model to handle disparate action spaces, and monolithic training underutilizes the \emph{modular} structure inherent to bimanual tasks.

-A modular perspective on bimanual manipulation is supported by neuroscience: human bimanual manipulation is the coordination of arm-specific motor primitives rather than a single monolithic controller.
+A \emph{modular} perspective on bimanual manipulation is supported by neuroscience: human bimanual manipulation is the coordination of arm-specific motor primitives rather than a single monolithic controller.
 Dedicated neural circuits, such as the Supplementary Motor Area (SMA) and the corpus callosum, orchestrate and synchronize the two arms~\citep{Sadato9667, Swinnen2002}.
 Similar principles have proven effective in vision-language modeling, where interaction between modality-specific backbones improves its efficiency and effectiveness~\citep{liang2024mixtureoftransformerssparsescalablearchitecture}.